google/fscrypt/README.md

 after `pam_unix.so` in `/etc/pam.d/common-password` or similar.

-The Auth and Session functionality of `pam_fscrypt.so` are used to automatically unlock directories when logging in as a user.
+The Auth and Session functionality of `pam_fscrypt.so` are used to automatically unlock directories when logging in as a user, and lock them when logging out.
 An easy way to get this working is to add the line:
 ```
 auth        optional    pam_fscrypt.so
 ```